finos/symphony-bdk-java/README.md

 ## Advanced settings

 ### Custom truststore
-If SSL connection to any endpoint uses private or self-signed certificates, add the following properties to the ```bot-config.json``` to tell the application which truststore to use:
+If SSL connection to any endpoint uses private or self-signed certificates, add the following properties to the ```bot-config.json``` to tell the SDK which truststore to use:

 ```javascript
 "truststorePath": "/path/to/truststore/",